GPS Reception and Interference

 3. Click the Transmitter Model Component Selector ().

-4. Select Complex Transmitter Model () in the Transmitter Models List once the Select Component dialog box opens.
+4. Select Complex Transmitter Model () in the Transmitter Models List in the Select Component dialog box.

 5. Click OK to accept your selection and to close the Select Component dialog box.